 This compares with 48 per cent of small businesses in Indonesia, 31 per cent in Vietnam, 29 per cent in Mainland China, 26 per cent in Malaysia, 15 per cent in Hong Kong, 11 per cent in New Zealand and 9 per cent in Singapore.

-“Many Australian small business owners may be happy with things as they stand, and they are not looking to actively grow their business, but in the longer term a lack of focus on the drivers for growth may undermine the value of their business,” says CPA Australia chief executive Alex Malley.
+“Many Australian small business owners may be happy with things as they stand, and they are not looking to actively grow their business, but in the longer term a lack of focus on the drivers for growth may undermine the value of their business,” says the former CPA Australia chief executive Alex Malley.

 He says the survey results are a wake-up call to government to ensure the policy settings in place actually support small businesses to innovate, embrace the digital economy and grow.